Agoric/agoric-sdk/README.md

 ## Getting Started

+NOTE: You will need Go 1.12 or newer to run the Agoric VM.

 ```sh
 # Install the agoric devtool.
 # NOTE: If you can't do this, use `npx agoric` each time you see `agoric`